 Drug Enforcement Administration (DEA) implements major investigative strategies against drug networks and cartels.
 Enforcement operations have resulted in significant seizure and forfeiture activity.
 A significant portion of DEA cases are adopted from state and local law enforcement agencies.

-United States Marshals Service as the primary custodian of seized property for the Program.
+United States Marshals Service (USMS) as the primary custodian of seized property for the Program.
 USMS manages and disposes of the majority of the property seized for forfeiture.
 See their Seized Asset Information page and their National Sellers List for more information.

 Components Outside the Department of Justice